matsumurae/onomatodict-jp/ONOMATO-CLASS.md

 ![gijougo](https://img-cdn.jg.jugem.jp/445/15130/20060307_141520.jpg)

-In this `gitaigo` subcategory you can find emotions.
-Things like "throbbing, grinding pain" or "happy, joyfully glad and full of hope" come here. **This is commonly used in manga.**
+In this `gitaigo` subcategory you can find emotions. **Used only for humans**.
+Things like "throbbing, grinding pain" or "happy, joyfully glad and full of hope" come here.